chuckreynolds/WP-Remove-Tools-Menu/readme.txt

 Why not?
 In all the WP sites I've ever had I think I've only used the Import/Export thing like four times ever.
 For everyday normal use I got tired of it getting in my way.
 I created this plugin to share as others may want to hide it until needed.

+== Upgrade Notice ==
+= 1.2 =
+No new features, just updated the way this plugin works for the new versions of WordPress.
+Update and carry on!

 == Changelog ==
+= 1.2 =
+* Updated to admin_init action hook.
+Works either way but the new correct way is init.
+No new features, same thing :)

 = 1.1 =
 * Now checks if remove_menu_page function exists and uses that if it does and will default to older method if not.